Deloitte Case Interview Prep: Everything You Need to Know

 The type of case that you get depends on what group you are interviewing with.

 For example, If you are interviewing with the Strategy & Operations group, you’ll get a strategy or operations case.
-If you are interviewing with the Technology group, you’ll get a technology or IT case.
+You may be asked to determine whether to enter a new market, launch a new product, or make an acquisition.

 Below are practice cases created by Deloitte.
 We recommend working through these so that you know exactly what to expect in your Deloitte case interview.